Density of the free additive convolution of multi-cut measures: Free additive convolution semigroup

 and

-where the square root is defined in the principal branch since the subordination function $\omega_t$ maps the upper-half plane to itself.
-We have therefore determined the asymptotics of $\omega_t(z)$ in the regime where $|z-z_{-}|\ll |C_1(t)|^3$.
+where the square root is defined as the principal branch since the subordination function $\omega_t$ maps the upper-half plane to itself.
+We have therefore determined the asymptotics of $\omega_t(z)$ in the regime where $| z-E_t |=o\big( |C_1(t)|^3\big)$.